gouldju1/SRV-Topic-Sentiment-Analysis-in-R/README.md

 ### Interpreting the Results

-Please see the R Markdown file for code, analysis, and interpretation of results.
+Please see the R Markdown file for code and analysis.

+The results of the analysis are located in the SRV_Analysis_RESULTS.pdf